Cellular Signalling in Health and Disease

 The student is competent to understand, interpret and integrate the complexity of cellular communication and signaling processes in cell biology.

-Morning lectures are followed by class teaching in the afternoon.
-Class teaching includes discussions of the lectures of the day, description of research techniques and methods, problem solving and discussions of research data.
+Lectures are followed by class teaching, which includes discussions of the topics presented at the lectures, description of research techniques and methods, problem solving and discussions of research data.
 Reviews and original papers from scientific journals will accompany most lectures and class teaching.

 It is recommended that students taking this course have a